PagemateHQ/pagemate/apps/tenant-insurance/CHALLENGE.md

 # The Worst UX Challenge (Tenant Insurance)

 Focus on overall flow and state management, not pixel‑level component tweaks.
-Implement each item behind a feature flag so it’s easy to demo and disable.
+Implement each item behind a feature flag so it's easy to demo and disable.

 - Feature flag: enable via query `?worst=1` and/or env `WORST_UX=1`.
 - Persistence: when enabled, persist the flag for the session (e.g., localStorage).